pomdtr/val-town-chrome-extension/README.md

 ## Usage

 The val.town extension adds a sidebar to val.town.
-The content of this sidebar is up to you.
+You can open it by clicking on the icon on the bottom left of the screen.

-Each time the sidebar is opened, the extension will fetch the content from the url specified in the options.
+The content of this sidebar is up to you: Each time the sidebar is opened, the extension will fetch the content from the url specified in the options.

 ## Types